hdShang/arxiv-daily/docs/cs-LG/2025-06-18/papers/250615903v1-vectoredits-a-dataset-and-benchmark-for-instruction-based-editing-of.md

 ---
 layout: default
-title: VectorEdits: A Dataset and Benchmark for Instruction-Based Editing of Vector Graphics
+title: "VectorEdits: A Dataset and Benchmark for Instruction-Based Editing of Vector Graphics"
 ---

 # VectorEdits: A Dataset and Benchmark for Instruction-Based Editing of Vector Graphics